 In the very end, when everything dried completely, I went over the entire skin with a very thin layer of transparent glossy medium.
 I don't know if that makes any difference in the result, but since I had some medium mixed in, I wanted the glossiness to be uniform, and not only on some parts.

 So, that was my way of painting skin as of April 2013.

 Do you have some better tips & suggestions?
 Please share!
 I'd love to learn if there is a better way.

-If you enjoyed seeing this painting process, you might want to check out my painting process video: Making of "Nourishing Heart"!
+If you enjoyed seeing this painting process, you might want to check out my painting process video: Making of "Nourishing Heart".

-And don't forget to download your free PDF guide below!
+Don't forget to download your free guide!

 P.S.
 Before leaving, check out my blog archive where I offer lots of tips for artists and other creatives.